Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_parasite_announce_infection             0       // Whether players are notified when they are infected with the parasite ttt_parasite_cure_mode                      2       // How to handle using a parasite cure on someone who is not infected.
-0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_parasite_credits_starting               1       // The number of credits a parasite should start with
+0 - Kill nobody (But use up the cure), 1 - Kill the person who uses the cure, 2 - Kill the person the cure is used on ttt_parasite_credits_starting               1       // The number of credits a parasite should start with ttt_single_phantom_parasite                 0       // Whether only a single phantom or parasite should spawn in a round

 // ----------------------------------------